 When I moved to the Washington DC area in 2007, my gear traveled with me as did my love for brewing.
 I had never been a member of a homebrew club, but saw the value in it.
 So when I moved to the area my search for a local club began.
 When I learned that there was no local club to join, I connected with a few like-minded brewers to launch the 50 West Homebrew Club.
 While getting the club started, we collaborated with some of the other clubs in the area (HOWL, DC Homebrewers, DOH).

 My experiences collaborating with fellow homebrewers coupled with the knowledge I have gained from American Homebrewers Association’s resources have dramatically improved my brewing and expanded my horizons.
-I am now a BJCP Judge (Certified Rank) and a regular competitor at many local competitions.
-Griz instilled in me the idea that every time you brew a beer, you learn something new, and what you learn isn’t necessarily always about brewing.
-In 17 years I have brewed over 200 batches, quite an inspired journey with many lessons learned along the way.
+I am now a BJCP Judge, Cicerone and I have expanded my fermentation journey to include wild sourdough, sauerkraut, kombucha, makgeolli, koji, shoyu, hard cider, mead and basically any fruit/vegetable I can get my hands on.
+Griz instilled in me the idea that every time you brew/ferment, you learn something new, and what you learn isn’t necessarily always about brewing.
+In 20 years I have brewed over 300 batches, quite an inspired journey with many lessons learned along the way.
 I would love nothing more than to continue that journey by serving the broader homebrewing community and representing the craft as a member of the AHA Governing Committee.